 I am pursuing a bachelor’s degree in chemistry at the University of Toledo.
 Beginning in the fall of 2013, I have worked in the Great Lakes Genetics Laboratory (GLGL) as a lab assistant.
 I have assisted in the lab by organizing and indexing microsatellite data from various research projects, inventorying frozen specimen collections, and replenishing lab supplies.
 Skills that I have learned include: record keeping techniques, sterilization methods, the protocols for DNA sequencing, minigel electrophoresis, and the Polymerase Chain Reaction (PCR).
 Additionally, I have been conducting research on the Clinidae family to determine phylogenetic relationships amongst diverse species by exploring the mitochondrial and nuclear genes: Cytochrome oxidase I (COI), Cytochrome b (Cytb), S7 and Recombination Activating Gene 1 (RAG1).
 The experienced obtained here at the GLGL will be advantageous to me as I pursue a life of research and analysis with hopes of becoming a patent attorney.

 Immunogenetics and histocompatibility

 I am pursuing a Bachelor's degree in Medical Laboratory Science with a focus in Medical Research at the University of Toledo.
 I started working in the GLGL in Fall 2013 as a Laboratory Assistant.
 My current responsibilities include ensuring proper preservation and documentation of specimens, collection inventory, and creation of a collections database.
+I am currently undertaking a temporal invasion genetics study of Eurasian ruffe, Gymnocephalus cernua, in the Great Lakes.
 The tasks that I have performed at the GLGL thus far are better preparing and orienting me for my future medical laboratory research endeavors.

 2011-2013 URM Student